Apress/julia-quick-syntax-reference/README.md

 - Enter the cloned directory...

   `cd julia-quick-syntax-reference`
-- Checkout the revision with the code of the published book + the projects packages details...

-  `git checkout v1.1`
-- Start Julia **1.3**... (the package `Cxx` doesn't work with Julia versions > 1.3, otherwise the other packages are fine )
+- Start Julia:

   `julia`

+  Notes:
+    - package `Cxx` doesn't work with Julia versions > 1.3 (at time of writing)

 - Enter the package mode..

   `]`